MariaDash/HW-Linux_Terminal_GitBash_Commands/HOMEWORK_2.md

 $
 ```

-## 27. Find strings in files where  'second' is standalone pattern and is located in the current directory.
+## 27. Find strings in files that contain  'second' letter combination and is located in the current directory.
 Case sensitive.
 ### 1) Only in dir_1:
 ```
 Admin@DESKTOP-V6V9F0T MINGW64 /d/Testing_Course/Git/main_dir/sub_dir/dir_1 (main)